Report an Incident

 If you are NOT a Responsible Employee, you may make a confidential report by clicking below to enter your narrative summary, including names of all persons involved and other relevant information, or you may email your report to email@example.com, or call to speak with or leave a confidential message for the Title IX Coordinator at (217) 206-9999.

 A confidential report is separate from seeking confidential counseling before making a report.
-Although the Title IX Coordinator will take all reasonable steps to investigate and respond to reports and complaints while keeping confidential the identity of the reporter, confidential reporting may ultimately limit the University’s ability to take appropriate action in the absence of all relevant facts.
-The University must also consider its obligation to respond effectively to reports of policy violations and to maintain a safe environment for the UIS community.
+Although the Title IX Coordinator will take reasonable steps to address reports of sexual misconduct while keeping confidential the identity of the reporter, confidential reporting may ultimately limit the University’s ability to take appropriate action in the absence of all relevant facts.
+The University must also consider its obligation to maintain a safe environment for the UIS community.

 If you have concerns about confidentiality, please first seek advice from the UIS Counseling Service.
 If you are comfortable filing a confidential report, based on the information contained in this section: